-One vacancy is a permanent appointment and one is a two year fixed-term role (with an option for UR to offer an extension should the business need exist at the end of the period).
-The starting base salary will be in the range of £37,378 - £46,723 p.a.
+This is a full-time, fixed term post to facilitate cover for a period of maternity leave, with an option for UR to offer an extension should the business need exist at the end of the period.
+The starting base salary will be in the range of £37,378 - £46,723 per annum p.a.
 The successful applicant will normally be offered the first point on the salary scale.
 You will be paid monthly in arrears via Bankers Automated Clearing Service (BACS).